How to Make a Personal Budget in 6 Easy Steps

 What is Budgeting?

 Keeping things simple, a budget refers to a ledger that details all your planned spending decisions.
-Your expected income is estimated and funds are allocated to cater for expenses like transportation, food, insurance, and housing while still leaving extra for savings and/or debt repayments.
+Your expected income is estimated, and funds are allocated for expenses like transportation, food, insurance, and housing while leaving extra for savings and/or debt repayments.

 Using a template to create a budget might help you save money for your goals and gain control over your finances.
 The key here is an ideal budgeting strategy that works for you.

-In this article, I’ll be sharing with you six actionable ways to set up a budget that’s better suited for you and your financial needs.
+In this article, I’ll share with you six actionable ways to set up a budget better suited for you and your financial needs.

 1. Take Note of Your Cash Inflows